Yonizz/TextTransform/README.md

 #   TextTransform

-This happen to the best of us : You are typing for a while in front of your keyboard, and then you notice everything on your screen is in CAPS.
-TextTransform provides you an user-friendly way to modify text on the screen : with a simple keyboard shortcut you can do whatever you want to what youre typing.
+This happens to the best of us : You are typing in front of your keyboard for a while, and you notice everything on your screen is in CAPITALS.
+TextTransform provides you a user-friendly way to modify the text on the screen : with a simple keyboard shortcut you can do whatever you want on what you are typing.

 ## Getting Started